 Restricted Stock Awards.
 Shares issued under a restricted stock award are subject to a "substantial risk of forfeiture" within the meaning of Section 83 of the Code to the extent, among other restrictions, the shares will be forfeited in the event that the participant ceases to provide services to us and are not transferable.
 As a result of this substantial risk of forfeiture, the participant will not recognize ordinary income at the time the award shares are issued.
 Instead, the participant will recognize ordinary income on the dates when the stock is no longer subject to a substantial risk of forfeiture, or when the stock becomes transferable, if earlier.
-The participant's ordinary income is measured as the difference between the amount paid for the stock, if any, and the fair market value of the stock on the date the stock is no longer subject to forfeiture.
+The participant's ordinary income is measured as the excess, if any, of the fair market value of the stock on the date the stock is no longer subject to forfeiture over the amount paid for the stock.

 The participant may accelerate his or her recognition of ordinary income, if any, and begin his or her capital gains holding period by timely filing (i.e., not later than thirty days after the share issuance date) an election pursuant to Section 83(b) of the Code.
-In such event, the ordinary income recognized, if any, is measured as the difference between the amount paid for the stock, if any, and the fair market value of the stock on the date of such issuance, and the capital gain holding period commences on such date.
+In such event, the ordinary income recognized, if any, is measured as the excess, if any, of the fair market value of the stock on the date of such issuance over the amount paid for the stock, and the capital gain holding period commences on such date.
 The ordinary income recognized by a participant will be subject to tax withholding by us.
 We are entitled to a deduction in the same amount as and at the time the participant recognizes ordinary income.